Aidar5/nattoeng/docs/source/book/03_start/2_variables.rst

 Variable names should not overlap with the names of operators and modules or other reserved words.
 Python has recommendations for naming functions, classes and variables:

 -  variable names are usually written in lowercase or in uppercase (e.g., DB_NAME, db_name);
--  function names are written in lowercase, with underlining between words (for example get_names);
+-  function names are written in lowercase, with underline between words (for example get_names);
--  class names are given with capital letters without spaces, it is called Camelcase (for example, CiscoSwitch).
+-  class names are given with capital letters without spaces, it is called CamelCase (for example, CiscoSwitch).